hotdaamn/asuswrt-merlin-wiki/Compile-Firmware-from-source-using-Ubuntu.md

 Any non-empty value for `USE_SUDO` can be used and you can of course also export it up front, instead of prepending it to the command line.

 ### The script

+The latest version can always be found at [assarbad/build-asuswrt-merlin](https://github.com/assarbad/build-asuswrt-merlin).
+Please report issues there as well.

 ```bash
 #!/usr/bin/env bash